spacelift-io/user-documentation/docs/concepts/policy/task-run-policy.md

 ## Purpose

 Spacelift tasks are a handy feature that allows an arbitrary command to be executed within the context of your fully initialized stack.
-This feature is designed to make running one-off administrative tasks (eg. [resource tainting](https://www.terraform.io/docs/commands/taint.html)) safer and more convenient.
+This feature is designed to make running one-off administrative tasks (eg. [resource tainting](https://www.terraform.io/docs/commands/taint.html){: rel="nofollow"}) safer and more convenient.
 It can also be an attack vector allowing evil people to do bad things, or simply a footgun allowing well-meaning people to err in a spectacular way.

 Enter task policies.
 The sole purpose of task policies is to prevent certain commands from being executed, to prevent certain groups or individuals from executing any commands, or to prevent certain commands from being executed by certain groups or individuals.